 - The condition of the patient: diagnosis and current condition, also noting if there are any contra-indications for leech therapy.

-Also when leech therapy consultant & hirudo practitioner is qualified as a “QuadraCare in Hirudotherapy (QC) specialist” they are trained to the highest level of professionalism.
+When leech therapy consultant & hirudo practitioner is qualified as a The Royal Method in Modern Leech Theraphy (RMMLR) specialist” they are trained to the highest level of professionalism.
 They should be able to provide for the patient: coaching, correct breathing techniques, a set of modern physiotherapy exercises, and (even more important) supervision and advice from BAH.
 Thus, being able to pass to the patient a specific combination of leech products and other food supplements, necessary to ensure the patient’s health improvement and the best preparation or post treatment care for live leech applications.
-This is what we mean by “The Integrative Quadracare: Focus on the Best World Experience Approach in Modern Leech therapy and Hirudopractice” or “QuadraCare in Hirudotherapy (QC)”, as a modern method, professional, safe and secure for our patients, sufficient and based on the evidence of good health practice and scientifically approved, comprehensive in its public presentation and being NHS prescriptions friendly.
+Here is what we mean by “The Royal Integrative Quadracare: Focus on the Best World Experience Approach in Modern and Advanced Leech therapy and Hirudopractice” as the most professional way for Hirudotherapy (RRQCMHM or RQCMH)”, as a modern method, professional, safe and secure for our patients, sufficient and based on the evidence of good health practice and scientifically approved, comprehensive in its public presentation and being NHS prescriptions friendly.

 We do not suggest applying directly on painful areas, nor do we suggest using more leeches during one session than absolutely necessary.
-We prefer our patients to know the truth before they agree to the treatment.
-There are proven scientific facts and discoveries introduced to BAH by ICCHP international experts, such as Prof. Albert Krashenyuk, Dr. Oleg Kamenev, Biologist Magdalene Westerndorff and others (who have investigated the neurological wave and sound effects of leeches, and also the use of leech capsules, creams and suppositories); following on from the discoveries of the British scientist Dr John B Haycraft, made around 1884.
-There are a lot of good healthy practice examples in Modern Leech therapy and Hirudopractice, but there still too few discoveries to prove most of the positive effects of using leeches and their products in the modern times.
-That’s why it’s so important to get supervision and the second opinion from medical practitioners, advisors, and other sources (conferences, knowledge sharing seminars, CPD training, etc.).
+We make sure our patients are well-informed before they agree to the treatment.
+There are proven scientific facts and discoveries introduced to BAH by ICCHP international experts, such as Prof. Albert Krashenyuk, Dr. Oleg Kamenev, biologist Magdalene Westerndorff and many others (who have investigated the neurological wave and sound effects of leeches, and also the use of leech capsules, creams and suppositories); following on from the discoveries of the British scientist Dr John B. Haycraft made around 1884.
+There are a lot of successful practice and impressive examples in modern Leech therapy and Hirudopractice, but there still too few discoveries to prove most of the positive effects of using leeches and their products in the modern times.
+That is why it is so important to have supervision and obtain a second opinion from medical practitioners, advisors, and other sources (conferences, knowledge sharing seminars, CPD training, etc.).
 BAH is able to ensure and provide the most benefits for clients and trainees.

-There are no negative side effects to leech therapy so long as we use QuadraCare in Hirudotherapy (QC): a sufficient and comprehensive scheme for appropriate leech products, necessary food supplements and other above mentioned practices.
+There are no negative side effects to leech therapy as long as we use QuadraCare in Hirudotherapy (RQCMH): a sufficient and comprehensive scheme for appropriate leech products, necessary food supplements and other above mentioned practices.
 In summary “as few high quality leeches as possible equals a more positive effect for the patient!”

-1. The British Association of Hirudotherapy [BAH] works under “umbrella” of International good practice, experience, empirical evidence, ethical conduct, and the latest scientific discoveries and innovations in Leech therapy and Hirudopractice, focusing on what is useful for the British public and the NHS.
-Though not too much scientific research and practical experience in this field happens in the UK currently, however it is important to note that BAH is involved in the UK expert contribution, e.g. Dr. Ashley Croft, known by his bulletins within the group of international colleagues, is a BAH honorary member.
+- The British Association of Hirudotherapy [BAH] works under “umbrella” of International good practice, experience, empirical evidence, ethical conduct, and the latest scientific discoveries and innovations in Leech therapy and Hirudopractice, focusing on what is useful for the British public and the NHS.
+Though not enough scientific research and practical experience in this field happening at present in the UK, nevertheless BAH is involved in the UK expert contribution, e.g. Dr. Ashley Croft, known by his bulletins within the group of international colleagues, is a BAH honorary member.

-2. There are still not enough scientific discoveries to be able to explain all positive effects on the human body and its systems using leeches.
-Most old-fashioned leech therapy practitioners just know that it works well, but they cannot explain why.
+- There are still not enough scientific discoveries to be able to explain all positive effects on the human body and its systems using leeches.
+The old-fashioned leech therapy practitioners just know that it works well, but they cannot explain why.
 BAH uses the most prominent leech therapy practitioners’ experience globally and not following only one school or method.
-Therefore BAH is free to choose any supervisor or advice suitable for our clients and trainees, empowering them with high standard professional information, ready to use practically with no limitations of geo-political, cultural, religious or other conditions.
+Therefore, BAH is free to choose any supervisor or advice suitable for our clients and trainees, empowering them with high standard professional information, ready to use practically with no limitations of geo-political, cultural, religious or other conditions.

-3. Our modern society suffers from stress, drugs, overuse of chemical medicine and its bad side effects, pollution, GM food, bad habits and ecology.
+- Our modern society suffers from stress, drugs, overuse of chemical medicine and its side effects, pollution, GM food, bad habits and ecology.
 Similar problems can exist with leeches.
-They should also be free of these factors, only then can we expect good results.
-BAH works only in partnership with reliable approved leech farms.
+They should also be free from pollution and chemicals only then can we expect good results.
+BAH works in partnership only with reliable approved leech biofarms.

-This creates a unique connection between BAH members, trainer and trainee, also patient and practitioner, which we can describe as trust, rapport, teamwork, respect, support and empathy.
-That positive base works on both sides: the patient experiences less stress and depression; the treatment process is much smooth and quicker; a practitioner feels more content and appreciated (because of the power of the method they are using and the supervision they consistently receive).
+This creates a unique connection between BAH members, trainer and trainee, patient and practitioner, which we see as trust, rapport, teamwork, respect, support and empathy.
+This positive base works for both sides involved: the patient experiences less stress and depression; the treatment process is much smoother and quicker; a practitioner feels more content and appreciated (because of the power of the method they are using and the supervision they consistently receive).

-1. Everyone is made aware from the very first intake-session of the 3 effects which live leech produce during each professionally performed application: anaesthesia in the first place; an injection directly into the blood system of more than 100 biologically active ingredients secondly; antiseptic at the last stage, just before the leech detaches from the body.
+- Everyone is made aware from the first session of the 3 effects which live leech produce during each professionally performed application: anaesthesia in the first place; secondly, an injection directly into the blood system of more than 100 biologically active ingredients and finally antiseptic at the last stage, just before the leech detaches from the body.